Friday, April 8, 2011

 It wasn't all good, though.
 There was an unfortunate play in the bottom of the 7th, as Nick Swisher attempted to break up a double play at 2nd base, and he collided with Tsuyoshi Nishioka, breaking the Twin shortstop's fibula.

 Swish was crushed.
-He's a good guy, doesn't play dirty, and after the game went into the Twins' locker room to apologize.
+He's a good guy, doesn't play dirty, and after the game, he went into the Twins' locker room to apologize.
 Reports suggest that the Twins have accepted his apology.

 As a Yankee Fan, I certainly want to defend Swish.
 But as an Arsenal fan, this play looked all too familiar.
 Reports are saying it was a clean hit, but when I saw it on the news last night, it looked like Swish was a bit out of the baseline.
 It was a little reckless.